Leo Frank: James "Jim" Conley

 In a new affidavit (his second affidavit and third statement), Conley admitted he had lied about his Friday meeting with Frank.
 He said he had met Frank on the street on Saturday, and was told to follow him to the factory.
 Frank told him to hide in a wardrobe to avoid being seen by two women who were visiting Frank in his office.
 He said Frank dictated the murder notes for him to write, gave him cigarettes, then told him to leave the factory.
 Afterward, Conley said he went out drinking and saw a movie.
 He said he did not learn of the murder until he went to work on Monday.

-The police were satisfied with the new story, and both The Atlanta Journal and The Atlanta Georgian gave the story front-page coverage.
+The police were satisfied with the new story, and The Atlanta Journal, Atlanta Constitution and Atlanta Georgian all gave the story front-page coverage.
 Three officials of the pencil company were not convinced and said so to the Journal.
 They contended that Conley had followed another employee into the building, intending to rob her, but found Phagan was an easier target.
 The police placed little credence in the officials' theory, but had no explanation for the failure to locate Phagan's purse that other witnesses had testified she carried that day.
 They were also concerned that Conley did not mention that he was aware a crime had been committed when he wrote the notes, suggesting Frank had simply dictated the notes to Conley arbitrarily.
 To resolve their doubts, the police attempted on May 28 to arrange a confrontation between Frank and Conley.
 Frank exercised his right not to meet without his attorney, who was out of town.
 The police were quoted in The Atlanta Constitution saying that this refusal was an indication of Frank's guilt, and the meeting never took place.

-On May 29, Conley was interviewed for four hours.
-His new affidavit said that Frank told him, "he had picked up a girl back there and let her fall and that her head hit against something."
+On May 29, Conley was interrogated for four hours.< His new affidavit said that Frank told him, "he had picked up a girl back there and let her fall and that her head hit against something."
 Conley said he and Frank took the body to the basement via the elevator, then returned to Frank's office where the murder notes were dictated.
 Conley then hid in the wardrobe after the two had returned to the office.
 He said Frank gave him $200, but took it back, saying, "Let me have that and I will make it all right with you Monday if I live and nothing happens."
 Conley's affidavit concluded, "The reason I have not told this before is I thought Mr. Frank would get out and help me out and I decided to tell the whole truth about this matter."
 At trial, Conley changed his story concerning the $200.
 He said Frank decided to withhold the money until Conley had burned Phagan's body in the basement furnace.